-Here are some essential PMO tools that no PMO should be without—all of which are included in ProjectManager.com.
+Here are some essential PMO tools that no project management office should be without—all of which are included in ProjectManager.

 The first step in any successful PMO software is that it works in real-time so you can see what’s happening as it happens, and teams get to collaborate.

-Our software is cloud-based and is instantly updated.
+Our project management software is cloud-based and is instantly updated.
 Teams know what to work on, and you get transparency into processes to keep projects running smoothly.